-- Mix the flour, baking powder and salt.
+- Mix the flour, sugar, baking powder and salt.

 - Pour in all the milk and mix it through gently, either with your hands or a spatula/wooden spoon.
 It is important to stir as little as you can and stop stirring at soon as you have a cohesive dough.
 You can again do this with a stand mixer.
 Mix at the lowest speed until it just comes together, that happens in just a few seconds.